axtgr/wildcard-match/README.md

 isMatch('foo/bar/qux') //=> true
 ```

-A single separator in a pattern will match any number of separators in a sample string:
+A single separator in a pattern will match _one or more_ separators in a sample string:

 ```js
 wcmatch('foo/bar/baz')('foo/bar///baz') //=> true